alanfarahani/covid19-age-tracking/README.md

 comments, concerns, or access to higher resolution data, please contact me at <alanfarahani@gmail.com>.

-The assembled data extend from NA to 2020-04-04, and comprise 11 unique states (the states represented are California, Colorado, Connecticut, Georgia, Louisiana, Massachussets, Nevada, Oregon, Tennessee, Virgina, Washington) for a total of 67652 confirmed cases.
+The assembled data extend from 2020-03-24 to 2020-04-15, and comprise 11 unique states (the states represented are California, Colorado, Connecticut, Georgia, Louisiana, Massachussets, Nevada, Oregon, Tennessee, Virginia, Washington) for a total of 142824 confirmed cases.

 # Methods and Materials